LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Do I need to own my own Apple computer?

 You don't have to own your own Apple computer, but you do need to at least borrow one.
-It would be really good to have longer term ability to borrow that computer again for [updating Loop](https://loopkit.github.io/loopdocs/build/update/updating/#when-to-update) later, when needed.
+It would be really good to have longer term ability to borrow that computer again for [updating Loop](https://loopkit.github.io/loopdocs/build/updating/#when-to-update) later, when needed.

-If you are borrowing an Apple computer, you should ask the person to (1) update to at least High Sierra or Mojave and (2) [download Xcode for free](https://developer.apple.com/xcode/) before you get together to build your Loop app.
+If you are borrowing an Apple computer, you should ask the person to (1) update to Mojave and (2) [download Xcode for free](https://developer.apple.com/xcode/) before you get together to build your Loop app.
 The updates and download of Xcode can take a couple hours depending on the person's internet speed...so best to do those steps well ahead of time to save trouble.

 ## Can I use a PC or Windows computer to build?